 - In-venue promotion: Use your digital menu displays to promote upcoming virtual events to guests who are already in your bar.
 If someone is there having a pint, they are exactly the person who will tune in from home next week.

-Turning Virtual Events Into Revenue
+Turning Virtual Event Ideas for Bars Into Real Revenue

 - Charge for the tasting kit or the ticket